jbrennan/style/code_style.md

 Protocols should be named like the classes they pertain to, additionally appending the protocol role.
 If there is no distinct role, appending `Protocol` is sufficient.
 The goal is to be able to tell at a glance what the symbol represents.

     JPXCollectionViewDelegate
     JPXCollectionViewDataSource
     JPXReaperProtocol

 Methods in a protocol are implicitly `@required`.
 It is often desirable to have `@optional` methods as well (e.g., when there is a default value for data source method). `@required` methods should be grouped together at the top, `@optional` methods should be grouped together at the bottom.

 ### Categories

 Category file names should indicate the name of the class being extended, followed by a `+`, followed by the name of the category.
-I believe this is the default Xcode behaviour as of Xcode 4.2.
+This is the default behaviour as of Xcode 4.6.3.

-When naming the category, avoid using generic names like "Additions", instead being more descriptive of what is being added.
-If the category methods are a grab bag, then `Utilities` is preferred.
-The category name must also be prefixed with the project's suffix.
+When naming the category, avoid using generic names like "Additions", instead be more descriptive of what the category adds to the class.
+If the category methods are a grab bag, then use `Utilities`.
+The category name must also be prefixed correctly.

-	NSString+JP1337Additions.h/m
+    NSString+JPXUtilities.h
+    NSString+JPXUtilities.m

 Categories are used to extend existing classes at runtime without subclassing, and we can make liberal use of these.
 But categories **must not** be used to override existing methods.
+Therefore, **all** methods of the category must be appropriately prefixed.
+Use the project prefix followed by `_` as the method prefix.

+    - (void)JPX_doSomething;

 ###Variables